 Pharmacists dispense medications prescribed by physicians and provide an important avenue for patients to talk about their treatments with a health-care professional.
-They may work in retail pharmacies or in hospitals and are often called upon to advise patients or physicians about the use and effectiveness of medications, drug interactions, side effects, etc. A pharmacist must complete a Doctor of Pharmacy (PharmD) degree, which usually requires three years of study in a pharmacy program.
+They may work in retail pharmacies or in hospitals and are often called upon to advise patients or physicians about the use and effectiveness of medications, drug interactions, side effects, etc. A pharmacist must complete a Doctor of Pharmacy (PharmD) degree, which usually requires three to four years of study in a pharmacy program.

 Unlike most allied-health fields, pharmacy schools do not require completion of an undergraduate degree.
 Students can enter a pharmacy program with as little as two years of undergraduate study, if prerequisite courses are completed.
 However, admission is competitive, and the majority of applicants who are actually accepted have completed an undergraduate degree.